kubernetes/enhancements/keps/sig-scheduling/5147-dra-node-reservations/README.md

   cluster required to make on upgrade, in order to make use of the enhancement?
 -->

-- **Upgrade**: Existing reservations continue to function.
+- **Upgrade**: Users need to enable feature flag and start using `ResourceClaim` new fields.
-- **Downgrade**: Might break or ignore the `ResourceSlice` concept in older versions, leaving orphaned taints.
+- **Downgrade**: The fields specific to this feature will be ignored, but reservations/taints will stay (left orphaned) and be still enforced.

 ### Version Skew Strategy